buildingsareheavy/daily-projects/004 - css overlap 02 transform on hover/README.md

-# 004 - CSs Overlap 02 Transform on Hover
+# 004 - CSS Overlap 02 Transform on Hover

 Another color study that focuses on div overlapping with the `transform` property in CSS.
 I feel like there should be an easier way to repeat `{ transition: $transition; }` over and over again.